15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 Bothidae

-The family is known as “left-eye flounders” due to the fact that most species are in the bottom of the ocean on their right side, with both eyes on their left side.”
+The family is known as “left-eye flounders” because most species are in the bottom of the ocean on their right side, with both eyes on their left side.”
 The family is distinct by having spines in the snout and close to the eyes.
 Flatfishes typically reside in the soft bottom and are included in the catches of trawlers.

-Their color blends beautifully with the bottom, and they are able to swiftly alter their color to blend with the substratum.
+Their color blends beautifully with the bottom, and they can swiftly alter their color to blend with the substratum.
 Their diet is composed mostly of crustaceans and fishes.
 The tropical-to-warm family includes 131 species spread across 20 genera.

-Within the eastern tropical Pacific, there are five species in four genera found in shallow waters, which include the one Indo-Pacific and four species that are endemic, and one genus that is endemic.
+Within the eastern tropical Pacific, there are five species in four genera found in shallow waters, which include the one Indo-Pacific four species that are endemic, and one endemic genus.

 Scophthalmidae

 However, this term could refer to the species Scophthalmus Maximus in addition.
-An analysis of cladistics shows that this is a monophyletic family of Nine types of flatfish are included, and the most massive can reach 1 m in length.
+An analysis of cladistics shows that this is a monophyletic family of Nine types of flatfish, and the most massive can reach 1 m in length.
 Certain species of the family are commercially fished.

 Eyes are on their left.
 Preopercular margins are not present.
 A large mouth that is prominent in the lower jaw.
 The pelvic fins’ bases extend.
 Benthic in the continent shelf.
 They feed on benthic invertebrates as well as tiny fish.
 Certain species can reach a certain size and have enough to make them important to fishing.